autocrypt/autocrypt/doc/level1.rst

   the purpose of the message (e.g. ``text/plain`` or ``text/html`` or ``multipart/alternative``).

-- The second mime part of the message MUST have the content-type ``application/autocrypt-setup``.
-It consists of the user's ASCII-armored secret key, encrypted in an ASCII-armored :rfc:`RFC 4880 Symmetrically Encrypted Data Packet<4880#section-5.7>`
+- The second mime part of the message MUST have Content-Type ``application/autocrypt-setup``, and SHOULD have Content-Disposition of ``attachment``.
+Its content consists of the user's ASCII-armored secret key, encrypted in an ASCII-armored :rfc:`RFC 4880 Symmetrically Encrypted Data Packet<4880#section-5.7>`

 - There MAY be text above or below the ASCII-armored encrypted data in the second MIME part, which MUST be ignored while processing.
 This